tadatomix/thebet/Commission idea.md

 ##### General
 Jacob shares the height with Wilford, but not the weight.
 He is 80kg river otter.
 He has a sleeper build, and quite a rounded belly, since he doesn't sit on a diet.
 To addition, he prefers to hide his muscles under baggy clothes.
 This makes him look a bit more overweight rather than muscular.
 ##### Head
-Jake doesn't wear any headgea
+Jake doesn't wear any headgear, nor having any piercings, but he has dyed hair ends.